Why Case Studies?

-Pros: Ample time to ponder on each question, no need to record or take notes since everything is written down, less planning involved than for the other methods.
+Pros: Ample time to ponder and answer each question, no need to record or take notes since everything is written down, less planning involved than for the other methods.

-Cons: Less room for conversational back-and-forth, harder to really capture the voice of the person you’re interviewing, responses can be terse or may sound overly formal.
+Cons: Less room for conversational back-and-forth, harder to really capture the voice of the person you’re interviewing, more pressure to ask the right question every time, responses can be terse or may sound overly formal.

 An in-person interview is almost always ideal, and is necessary if you’re creating a video case study or testimonial.

 However, video chat or phone interviews work for most written case studies that won’t include video testimonial.
 The call recording feature is particularly useful for recall and the collection of direct quotes.